A measles outbreak in Minnesota has sickened at least 48 people

 “I want to be very clear that this outbreak has nothing to do with being Somali.
 It’s just the sheer fact of being unvaccinated,” Ehresmann said.

-Minnesota's Somali community has seen an uptick in vaccine resistance due to fears of a link to autism, she said.
+Minnesota’s Somali community has seen an uptick in vaccine resistance due to fears of a link to autism, she said.
 Research shows that any side effects from vaccines are rare, and there is no evidence that vaccines cause autism.

 “Usually, states will see one or two cases in a year, and what’s concerning is, as of today, we’ll be at 48 cases of measles,” Ehresmann said of Minnesota.